8base/Chat-application-using-GraphQL-Subscriptions-and-Vue/README.md

       }).then(() => (this.newMessage = ""));
     },
     /**
-     * Our messages subscription only listens to the create event.
+     * Our messages' subscription only listens to the create event.
 Therefore, all we
      * need to do is push it into our messages array.
      */
     addMessage({